Los Angeles Raiders: Cultural impact and legacy

-The Raiders’ time in Los Angeles had a large cultural impact on both the Raiders brand and Los Angeles.
-During this time, there was an explosion of popularity in both the team and the Raiders brand, as L.A. is America's second-largest media market.
-The team's early success was coupled with brand exposure by Hollywood celebrities, notably the gangsta rap group N.W.A., wearing Raiders gear.
-Chuck D wears Raiders colours on the cover of Public Enemy's It Takes a Nation of Millions to Hold Us Back, despite being a New York Jets fan.
-"Everyone liked the Raiders," he explained, "because they wore black and silver."
+The Raiders’ time in Los Angeles boosted the team's popularity.
+Hollywood celebrities, notably the gangsta rap group N.W.A., wore Raiders gear.
+Chuck D wears Raiders colors on the cover of Public Enemy's It Takes a Nation of Millions to Hold Us Back, despite being a New York Jets fan.
+"Everyone liked the Raiders," he said, "because they wore black and silver."
 This period – chronicled by the ESPN 30 for 30 documentary Straight Outta L.A. – is considered the beginnings of Raider Nation.

-Today Los Angeles and Southern California continue to have a large number of Raider fans.
-After the Raiders left Los Angeles, fans began to travel to Oakland then Las Vegas to see them play.
-The Southern California fans were considered essential to the success of the Raiders' relocation to Las Vegas.
+Today, Southern Californians remain Raiders fans, more than two decades after they left.
+Numerous Raiders fans are typically present during their annual matchup against the Chargers as well as games against the Rams at SoFi Stadium, Southern Californian fans are also known to make the 3-hour drive to the team's home games in Las Vegas.